MontelioneLab/AISAR/docs/quickstart.md

 - cluster assignment
 - final selection decision

-This log is useful for supplemental materials.
+This log is useful for state selection and combination.

 ## 9. Group Selected Conformers Into Ensembles

 ```
-python scripts/groupModels.py selectedModels/a1/
+python ../../scripts/groupModels.py selectedModels/a1/
 ```

 Output: